Hamersley Range

 The Hamersley Range is the heart of Australia's iron ore industry, with major mining operations at Tom Price and Paraburdoo extracting iron ore that accounts for a significant share of national production.
 Karijini National Park draws visitors from across Australia and internationally, offering world-class gorge walks, swimming holes, and the chance to witness ancient Pilbara geology up close.
 The nearest service town is Tom Price, where mine workers and park visitors access accommodation, fuel, supermarkets, and essential services in an otherwise remote and largely uninhabited landscape.

-Hamersley Range falls under postcode 6716 and is governed by the local council Council (LGA).
-For state elections, residents vote in the North West Central (Mining and Pastoral) electorate.
+Hamersley Range falls under postcode 6716 and is governed by the Ashburton Council (Local Government Area).
+For federal elections, residents vote in the electorate of Durack, while state elections fall under the North West Central (Mining and Pastoral) electorate.

 Location